 To give lenders an opportunity to see that you’re managing your credit more successfully, ensure that you’re not regularly applying for credit and that you’re in receipt of a steady regular income.

-Does the Size of the CCJ Impact My Chance of Remortgaging?
+Does the Size of the CCJ Affect My Chance of Remortgaging?

-The time that has passed since the CCJ was applied is perhaps the most important factor, but the amount of the debt is still an issue.
+The time that has passed since the CCJ was applied is perhaps the most important factor, but the amount of the debt is still a consideration.
 For a CCJ that has been awarded within the last 12 months, the debt will need to be less than £3,000 for a lender to be more lenient when considering your application.
-If the CCJ was awarded for a mis-payment greater than £2,500 and it was within the last couple of years, it’ll significantly impact on your chance of being awarded a remortgage by a mainstream lender.
+If the CCJ was awarded for a missed payment greater than £2,500, and it was within the last couple of years, it will significantly impact your chance of being awarded a remortgage by a mainstream lender.

-The other aspect of your CCJ that will be of interest to the prospective lender is whether the CCJ is satisfied or not.
-That means the debt has been cleared.
+The other aspect of your CCJ that will interest the prospective lender is whether the CCJ is satisfied or not.
+This means whether the debt has been cleared.
 If the debt is cleared, remortgaging will be less complicated.

 If you find yourself in a position where you want to remortgage your property, you might want to acquaint yourself with a mortgage advisor.
 Here at John Charcol, we can help you search the market for a product that will suit your economic circumstances.
 An advisor can help you assess your finances and ensure you understand the implications of and terms of the mortgage before you proceed.
 We understand the complexities of remortgaging and can navigate you through the intricacies of remortgaging with a CCJ.